thisismetis/Metis_Fundamentals/pair_programming_guidelines/README.md

 It's hard to completely prevent driver and navigator tasks from overlapping, but key to the exercise that you **try to do so as much as possible**.
 Approaching pair problems from both perspectives will help you develop your problem solving skills along with your ability to be an effective technical collaborator.

 When taking a Metis immersive course, **on most days you will do a pair programming exercise**, and you will get a mix of experience as driver and navigator.
+The purpose of pair programming is to hone your **problem solving, coding, and interviewing skills** while reviewing or learning concepts that are core to the module that you're taking.

 Refer to the short algorithm below as a way to decide who will drive vs. who will navigate based on the day of the week, and remember to stick to your role as much as possible!

 ## Pair "Drivers"